mozilla/overscripted/README.md

 - The dataset is very large.
 Even the subsets of the dataset are unlikely to fit into memory.
 Working with this dataset will typically require using Dask (http://dask.pydata.org/), Spark (http://spark.apache.org/) or similar tools to enable parallelized / out-of-core / distributed processing.

 ### Glossary
+- [Fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint) is the process of creating a unique identifier based off of some characteristics of your hardware, operating  system and browser.
 - TLD means Top-level Domain.
 You can read up more about it [here.](https://en.wikipedia.org/wiki/Top-level_domain)
 - [User Agent](https://en.wikipedia.org/wiki/User_agent) (UA), is a string that helps identify which browser is being used, what version, and on which operating system.
 - [Web Crawler](https://en.wikipedia.org/wiki/Web_crawler)- It is a program or automated script which browses the World Wide   Web in a methodical, automated manner.

 ### Resources